• Skip to main content

 You’ll be surprised at how many people DON’T know the answer to this!

-Recovery is a vital part of any type of exercise, from light jogs, strength training, aerobic exercises, among other activities.
-However, not a lot of people aren’t aware that getting a good amount of rest after working out is just as important as the workout itself.
+Recovery is a vital part of any type of exercise, from light jogs to strength training, and aerobic exercises, among other activities.
+However, not a lot of people are aware that getting a good amount of rest after working out is just as important as the workout itself.

 We want to make sure that we exercise at extremely high levels and train harder every day, feeling guilty when taking breaks.
 Sure, ‘no pain, no gain’ is true, but to a certain extent.
 How so?